Hugó Meltzl: Life

-He was an honorary member of the Freies Deutsches Hochstift of Frankfurt, the Antiquarian and Numismatic Society of Philadelphia, the American Philosophical Society (elected 1886), the Akademisch-Philosophischer Verein of Leipzig and the Scientific Aceademy and Petőfi Institute of Palermo.
+He was an honorary member of the Freies Deutsches Hochstift of Frankfurt, the Antiquarian and Numismatic Society of Philadelphia, the American Philosophical Society (elected 1886), the Akademisch-Philosophischer Verein of Leipzig, the Royal Academy of Sciences in Palermo and of the Petőfi Institute.

 Between 1877 and 1888, with Sámuel Brassai he was the co-editor and publisher of the multilingual Összehasonlító Irodalomtörténeti Lapokat (Acta Comparationis Litt. et Fontes Compar.
 Litt.
 Universarum), often quoted to be the first journal of comparative literature.
 As a multilingual journal, it welcomed writers from Turkey, Egypt, India and Japan, following Goethe's idea of a weltliteratur.
 He signed as Hugó Lomnitzi.
 In the second volume, he cites as his motto a quotation from a letter written by Schiller in 1789: "It would be a pitiful, petty ideal to write for one nation only: for a philosophical spirit this limitation is absolutely unbearable.
 This spirit could not confine itself to such a changeable, accidental, and arbitrary form of humanity, a fragment (and what else is a great nation?)".

-He died on 20 January 1908 in Nagyvárad, Austria-Hungary (now Oradea, Romania), and was buried in Kolozsvár (Cluj-Napoca).
-He had a wife, called Hermine Berger.
+He died on 20 January 1908 while traveling in Nagyvárad, Austria-Hungary (now Oradea, Romania), and was buried in Kolozsvár (Cluj-Napoca).
+He was married to Hermine Karoline Berger (1849 – 1927) from Bistriţa, and they had two daughters.